HugoByte/DIVE/README.md

   _Note :_
   - The `bridge` should be false for Icon to Icon
-  - If you are using macOS, you need to pull the image by running `docker pull ethpandaops/ethereum-genesis-generator:1.3.1 --platform linux/amd64`
   - Always run a command `kurtosis clean -a` before running an enclave.

 ### Testing